Graduate Admissions and Graduate Studies

 Students who have earned an undergraduate degree and are admitted to a graduate or undergraduate certificate program are admitted to this category.
 Certificate students should contact the department offering the certificate program for information about the application process.
 Not all certificate programs are Financial Aid eligible.

 Departments/programs have the authority to determine which transfer courses will be accepted for use on the Advancement to Candidacy (ATC) form.
-(Review the Advancement to Candidacy section of this Bulletin for more information).
+(Review the Advancement to Candidacy section of Graduate Academic Policies and Procedures in this Bulletin for more information).
 Courses accepted for transfer credit by the department must meet the following minimum University requirements, but higher requirements may be stipulated by the department: